CD3/config-makover/README.md

 1. The configuration string is passed through Tempita as a template.
 So, you configuration file can be a full blown Tempita template as long as this template renders to a string than can be parsed by the loader/de-serializer.

-2. The configuration string is parsed by a loader/de-serializer such as YAML.load or JSON.loads.
+1. The configuration string is parsed by a loader/de-serializer such as YAML.load or JSON.loads that creates a nested `dict`.

+1. A the nested `dict` is wrapped with a `DataTree`.

-3. A set of filter functions are called on every element in the configuration tree.
+1. A set of filter functions are called on every element in the configuration tree.

-4. The configuration tree is rendered (See details below).
+1. The configuration tree is rendered (See details below).

-5. A set of filter functions are called on every element in the rendered configuration tree.
+1. A set of filter functions are called on every element in the rendered configuration tree.

-6. The data tree is returned.
+1. The nested `dict` is returned.

 The rendering step is where most of the work (and power) happens.
 The rendering process will replace any references to other parameters in the configuration